Bloom*Iz: Critical reception

 Billboard described the title track "Fiesta" as a "festive synth pop song which takes its name to heart with the sliding, synth pop throbber of a track that explodes into a brass led dance breakdown" and reported that the mixed emotions portrayed in the other tracks of the album show power in the group coming together in moments of collective delicate vulnerability.

 Kat Moon of Time named the album as one of the best K-pop releases of 2020 noticing how fierce and bold girl crush image has become increasingly popular in K-pop but Iz*One's image has stayed unapologetically sweet and cute.
 She called the album a welcome addition to the group's "kaleidoscopic" discography describing how the album showcases the group at its best, serving up a sonic palette of colors that demonstrates the varied hues and tints in bubblegum pop.

 Commercial performance

 The album topped in its first week of pre-order availability across various Korean and Japanese websites, including Aladin, Yes24, and Tower Records.
 In addition, the album topped the Japanese Tower Records online pre-order chart and Synnara Records' real-time chart in 2019 with 150,000 sales six days before its release.
 However, the release was postponed following the Mnet vote manipulation investigation, and orders were cancelled and refunded.

 On February 17, on their first day of sales, Iz*One took the record for the most albums sold on the first day for a girl group, with about 184,000 copies sold.
-The album also broke the record of girl group's first week sales on Hanteo, with 356,313 copies sold on its first 7 days, until it was broken by their next album four months later.
+The album also broke the record of girl group's first week sales on Hanteo, with 356,313 copies sold on its first 7 days.
+This record stood until it was broken by the group's next album four months later.